Teenager Lily Yohannes scores to help the US down South Korea 3-0 as the Olympics loom - WTOP News

 Midfielder Rose Lavelle played in her 100th match for the United States.

-The national team has two more matches before leaving for France.
-They’ll play Mexico on July 13 at Red Bull Arena in New Jersey before a sendoff match against Costa Rica in Washington D.C.
+The team has two more matches before leaving for France.
+They’ll play Mexico on July 13 at Red Bull Arena in New Jersey before a sendoff match against Costa Rica in Washington D.C. on July 16.

+“I’m really proud of the team for buying into everything Emma and the staff has been putting on us this week.
+A lot of new things, but everyone’s taking it in, and adapted fast, and so we’re just excited about where we’re going with this,” Murphy said.

 AP soccer: https://apnews.com/hub/soccer